openhab/openhab-addons/bundles/org.openhab.binding.nikohomecontrol/README.md

 For Niko Home Control II, the binding exposes all actions made visible in a touch profile, as configured in the Niko Home Control II programming software.
 No actual Niko Touchscreen is required in the installation.

-Supported device types are switches, dimmers and rollershutters or blinds and thermostats.
+Supported device types are switches, dimmers and rollershutters or blinds, thermostats and energy meters (Niko Home Control II only).
 Niko Home Control alarm and notice messages are retrieved and made available in the binding.

 ## Supported Things

 The Niko Home Control Controller is represented as a bridge in the binding.
-Connected to a bridge, the Niko Home Control Binding supports alloff actions, on/off actions (e.g. for lights or groups of lights), dimmers, rollershutters or blinds and thermostats.
+Connected to a bridge, the Niko Home Control Binding supports alloff actions, on/off actions (e.g. for lights or groups of lights), dimmers, rollershutters or blinds, thermostats and energy meters (only Niko Home Control II).

 ## Binding Configuration